blakesmoore/WordpressTrainingBook/GlusterFS/README.md

 *Make sure you modify the IP addressses to the correct IP.*

-Now we need to ensure they can 'talk' to eachother, run the below:
+Now we need to ensure they can 'talk' to each other, run the below:

 ```
 ping -c2 glus1; ping -c2 glus2